QuantEcon/lecture-python-intro/lectures/inequality.md

 plt.show()
 ```

-The gini coefficient does not have significant variation in the full range from 0 to 100.
+The gini coefficient is relatively slow moving and does not have significant variation in the full range from 0 to 100.

-In fact we can take a quick look across all countries and all years in the world bank dataset to observe this.
+Using `pandas` we can take a quick look across all countries and all years in the world bank dataset to understand how the Gini coefficient varies across countries and time.

 ```{code-cell} ipython3
 gini_all = wb.data.DataFrame("SI.POV.GINI")